swcarpentry/DEPRECATED-boot-camps/1-Shell/Readme.md

 ## Redirection

-Let's turn to the experimental data from the hearing tests that we began with.
-This data is located in the `~/2012-10-gmu-shell/data` directory.
-Each subdirectory corresponds to a particular participant in the study.
-Navigate to the `Bert` subdirectory in `data`.
-There are a bunch of text files which contain experimental data results.
-Lets print them all:

-    cat au*

-Now enter the following command:

-    cat au* > ../all_data
+Let's return to the FITS sample files.
+This data is located in the `~/2012-11-uh/fits_data` directory.
+Recall the `filenames.txt` file we were looking at earlier.
+Now we'll learn how we can make files like that by saving the output of one command to a file.
+Recall the `ls` command.
+Normally it outputs multiple columns, but upon checking the man page for `ls` we see that there's a `-1` option to output one column.
+Let's output all the `.fits` files in a single column:

+    ls -1 *.fits

+Now let's run the command again, but instead save the output to a file like
+so:

+    ls -1 *.fits > filenames.txt

-This tells the shell to take the output from the `cat au*` command and dump it into a new file called `../all_data`.
-To verify that this worked, examine the `all_data` file.
-If `all_data` had already existed, we would overwritten it.
+This tells the shell to take the output from the `ls -1 *.fits` command and dump it into a new file called `filenames.txt`.
+To verify that this worked, examine the `filenames.txt` file.
+If `filenames.txt` file had already existed (which it did), we would overwritten it.
 So the `>` character tells the shell to take the output from what ever is on the left and dump it into the file on the right.
 The `>>` characters do almost the same thing, except that they will append the output to the file if it already exists.

-* * * *
-**Short Exercise**

-Use `>>`, to append the contents of all of the files which contain the number 4 in the directory:

-    /home/swc/2012-10-gmu-shell/data/gerdal

-to the existing `all_data` file.
-Thus, when you are done `all_data` should contain all of the experiment data from Bert and any experimental data file from gerdal that contains the number 4.

-* * * *

-## Creating, moving, copying, and removing
+## Moving, copying, and removing

-We've created a file called `all_data` using the redirection operator `>`.
-This is critical file so we have to make copies so that the data is backed up.
-Lets copy the file using the `cp` command.
+We've created a file called `filenames.txt` using the redirection operator `>`.
+Let's copy the file using the `cp` command.
 The `cp` command backs up the file.
-Navigate to the `data` directory and enter:
+From within the `fits_data` directory enter:

-    cp all_data all_data_backup
+    cp filenames.txt filenames.txt.bak

-Now `all_data_backup` has been created as a copy of `all_data`.
+Now `filenames.txt.bak` has been created as a copy of `filenames.txt`.
 We can move files around using the command `mv`.
 Enter this command:

-    mv all_data_backup /tmp/
+    mv filenames.txt.bak /tmp/

-This moves `all_data_backup` into the directory `/tmp`.
+This moves `filenames.txt.bak` into the directory `/tmp`.
 The directory `/tmp` is a special directory that all users can write to.
 It is a temporary place for storing files.
 Data stored in `/tmp` is automatically deleted when the computer shuts down.